Islamic socialism

-Islamic socialists often use the Quran to defend their positions.
-A Turkish Islamic socialist organisation, Anti-Capitalist Muslims, openly challenged right-wing Muslims to read the Quran and "try to disprove the fact that it is leftist".
+Some early figures in Islam, such as Abu Dharr al-Ghifari, a companion of Muhammad, and the first Caliph, Abu Bakr, are sometimes regarded as forerunners of Islamic socialism for their advocacy of wealth redistribution.
+Interest in fusing Islam and socialism emerged in the nineteenth century, with Islamic Reformist thinker Jamal al-Din al-Afghani, whose writings on the topic were published in the 1930s and influenced many later thinkers.
+Social movements such as the Wäisi movement in Tatarstan, in the Russian empire, similarly drew on Islamic and socialist thought.
+In the twentieth century, the Indian Deobandi scholar Ubaidullah Sindhi, the Movement of God-Worshipping Socialists in Iran, the Muslim League in Pakistan, and the Iranian scholar Ali Shariati are among those to play a role in the history of the ideology.

 History

+Early Islam

-Abū Dharr al-Ghifārī, a companion of Muhammad, is credited by some scholars, like Muhammad Sharqawi and Sami Ayad Hanna, as a principal antecedent of Islamic socialism.
+Abu Dharr al-Ghifari, a companion of Muhammad, is credited by some twentieth century scholars, such as Egyptian Muhammad Sharqawi and Sami Ayad Hanna, as well as by Ali Shariati (who translated his texts into Persian), as an early antecedent of Islamic socialism.
 He protested against the accumulation of wealth by the ruling class during Uthman's caliphate and urged the equitable redistribution of wealth.

 The first Muslim Caliph Abu Bakr introduced a guaranteed minimum standard of income, granting each man, woman and child ten dirhams annually—this was later increased to twenty dirhams.